Kleisss1/automatic_imposter_generation/README.md

 ## How it works (please read!)

 So what is this in particular?
-Well, any TW modders that use TWeak know the pain of having to manually add imposter lines to every single model you add.
-So this automates it, because I can't bring myself to spend a whole day copy pasting.

 The premise is that all **.variantmeshdefinition** files are **XML** files, so the script will basically parse the entire file in search of any **VARIANT_MESH** elements like so: